noawe-boi/NoahsObsidianSync/Physics 7.2 Defining Magnetic Field Strength.md

-THe direction of hte magnet field can be found using your right hand.
+The direction of the magnet field can be found using your right hand.

 ![[Direction of magnettic field excalidraw]]